Things to do in Montego Bay, Jamaica

 Laid back reggae music was introduced to the world by Bob Marley in the 1970's.
 In addition to his musical ingenuity, Bob Marley also played a role in turning the spotlight on Rastafarianism (or Rastafari).

-Although Jamaica is the birthplace of Rastafarianism as far back as the 1930's, it inevitably became more popular as reggae continued to climb the musical charts.
+Although Jamaica is the birthplace of Rastafarianism as far back as the 1930's, it became more popular as reggae continued to climb the musical charts.
 It's fair to say that, contrary to common belief, only a small percentage of Jamaicans adhere to this particular way of life.

 Read on to discover things to do outside a resort in Montego Bay, Jamaica.